coryyork/FieldForceAI/replit.md

 - **TypeScript**: Static type checking across frontend, backend, and shared code
 - **PostCSS**: CSS processing with Tailwind and Autoprefixer plugins
 - **Replit Integration**: Development environment with runtime error handling and cartographer plugins

+## Troubleshooting

+### Voice Feature Issues
+- **No audio response**: Ensure only one browser tab is using the microphone at a time.
+Close other tabs with audio/video access.
+- **Connection drops**: Check that OpenAI API key is set correctly and has Realtime API access enabled.
+- **Audio not detected**: Verify microphone permissions in browser settings and speak clearly near the mic.